kaczmarj/new-personal-site/_posts/2022-08-08-masking-tif-masks.md

 example of GeoJSON with one polygon.
 This is simply a JSON object that conforms to a schema.
 As such, it is highly flexible.
 You can use common JSON tools (like Python's `json` module in the standard library) with GeoJSON.
 Additionally, QuPATH is able to consume GeoJSON (just drag and drop into the viewer).
+In the context of this blog post, the coordinates should be in base pixels (base meaning the highest resolution of the whole slide image).

 ```json
 {